Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Introduction

 The paper is organized as follows.
-First, some background about Human Activity Recognition and Transformers is provided in Section~2.
-Then, our proposed models, HART and MobileHART, is detailed in Section~3.
-Section~4 details our environmental setup and learning configurations.
-Section~5 presents the evaluation results of the studied models on performances, efficiency, and robustness on five relevant public HAR datasets.
-Finally, the paper concludes based on our main findings and an outlook on future work.
+First, the problem tackled here is clearly stated, and our experimentation environment is described.
+Then our proposed transformer-based model is detailed in Section 3.
+Section 4 presents the evaluation results of this model and is followed by an analysis in section 5.
+Finally, the article concludes with a discussion of the results obtained and a projection on future work.